A formula for the Theta invariant from Heegaard diagrams: Introduction

 \subsection{General introduction}

-The work of Witten \cite{witten} pioneered the introduction of many $\QQ$--sphere invariants, among which the Le-Murakami-Ohtsuki universal finite type invariant \cite{lmo} and the Kontsevich configuration space invariant \cite{ko} that was proved to be equivalent to the LMO invariant for integral homology spheres by G. Kuperberg and D. Thurston \cite{kt}.
+The work of Witten \cite{witten} pioneered the introduction of many $\QQ$--sphere invariants.
+The Le-Murakami-Ohtsuki universal finite type invariant \cite{lmo} and the Kontsevich configuration space invariant \cite{ko}, which was proved to be equivalent to the LMO invariant for integer homology spheres by G. Kuperberg and D. Thurston \cite{kt}, are among them.
 The construction of the Kontsevich configuration space invariant for a $\QQ$--sphere $M$ involves a point $\infty$ in $M$, an identification of a neighborhood of $\infty$ with a neighborhood of $\infty$ in $S^3=\RR^3 \cup \{\infty\}$, and a parallelization $\tau$ of $(\check{M}=M \setminus \{\infty\})$ that coincides with the standard parallelization of $\RR^3$ near $\infty$.
 The Kontsevich configuration space invariant is in fact an invariant of $(M,\tau)$.
 Its degree one part $\Theta(M,\tau)$ is the sum of $6 \lambda(M)$ and $\frac{p_1(\tau)}{4}$, where $\lambda$ is the Casson-Walker invariant and $p_1$ is a Pontrjagin number associated with $\tau$, according to a Kuperberg Thurston theorem \cite{kt} generalized to rational homology spheres in \cite{lessumgen}.
-Here, the Casson-Walker invariant $\lambda$ is normalized like in \cite{akmc,gm,mar} for integral homology spheres, and like $\frac{1}{2}\lambda_W$ for rational homology spheres where $\lambda_W$ is the Walker normalisation in \cite{wal}.
+Here, the Casson-Walker invariant $\lambda$ is normalized as in \cite{akmc,gm,mar} for integer homology spheres, and like $\frac{1}{2}\lambda_W$ for rational homology spheres where $\lambda_W$ is the Walker normalisation in \cite{wal}.

 The invariant $\Theta(M,\tau)$ reads